TUTOR: Arrays, packed arrays, and text manipulation

 Segmented arrays, defined with the keyword segment, were comparable to packed arrays in Pascal.
 The byte size and whether or not the array elements were to be treated as signed or unsigned were entirely under user control.
 Arbitrary text manipulation could be done by setting the byte size to the machine byte size, 6 bits on implementations using display code, 8 bits on some later ASCII and extended ASCII implementations.
 Note the lack of any specification of array dimensionality for segmented arrays.

 Parameter passing

 A general parameter passing mechanism was added to TUTOR early in the PLATO IV era.
-Page IV-10 of The TUTOR Language by Sherwood, 1974 gives the following example:
+For example: